sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 1. Set up a new, totally fresh PostgreSQL server
 2. Create a fresh PostgreSQL database on the server, naming your database whatever you want it to be named
 	1. If the version of Resolve you're using is the same version you were using when the `*.backup` file was created, you can just connect your client workstation and create a new blank database via the GUI;
-	2. But if your `*.backup` file was created for some earlier version of Resolve, you'll need to hop into the `postgres` account with `root` user permission and create a _completely blank_ database:
+	2. But if your `*.backup` file was created for some earlier version of Resolve, you'll need to become the `postgres` user with `root` permissions and create a _completely blank_ database:
 		```
 		$ sudo su - postgres
 		$ createdb <newdatabasename>
 		```
-3. From a normal user acccount on the PostgreSQL server [not `root` nor `postgres`], run the command:
+3. Run the command:
 	```
 	$ pg_restore --host localhost --username postgres --password --single-transaction --clean --if-exists --dbname=<dbname> <full path to your backup file>
 	```